kulishsasha54922-cyber/Power-consumption-analysis/README.md

 Electricity use changes a lot during the day.
 It falls overnight and reaches its lowest point at 06:00 (50.2k).
 From there it rises through the morning, stays fairly steady in the afternoon, and climbs sharply after 17:00.

 The highest average is at 20:00 (98.0k).
-That is about 95.3% higher than the morning minimum, so the evening peak is almost twice as high as the lowest point of the day.
+The evening peak is almost twice as high as the lowest point of the day.
 The period from 19:00 to 21:00 is the most important one to watch when thinking about peak demand.

 ![Average total power consumption by hour of day](assets/hourly-profile.png)